Last Updated on June 1, 2023 by Kapuluan

 - 1. Mix all the ingredients in a small bowl

 - 2. Store in a sealed glass jar

 The site’s blogger, Tiffany, also includes a coffee grounds-coconut oil blend.
 It not only exfoliates but helps with the appearance of cellulite.
 You could also use this coffee-coconut oil combo to help with rough, dry hands.

-Given how easy making your own body scrub is, you can even use these recipes for inspiration and make your own!
-Be sure to do the necessary research when using essential oils and ingredients to ensure they do not create a problem for specific allergies, pregnant moms, etc. Otherwise, let your creativity go, and make your own signature blend!
+Given how easy making your body scrub is, you can even use these recipes for inspiration and make your own!
+First, do the necessary research when using essential oils and ingredients to ensure they do not create a problem for specific allergies, pregnant moms, etc. Otherwise, let your creativity go and make your signature blend!